oicnanev/RI-ISEL2526/Practical_Assignments/2_BGP_Routing_Configurations/report.md

 | R1   | R7 | g4/0 | 48.73.240.6     | No |
 | R1   | R7 | g5/0 | 130.41.46.2     | No |

-We have no connectivity between ASes, even in direct connected liks.
+We have no connectivity between ASes, even in direct connected links.
 To have connectivity between ASes we need to configure BGP.

 ### 1.4 Practical Questions